-- Go to IRS.gov/Help for a variety of tools that will help you get answers to some of the most common tax questions. - You may also be able to access tax law information in your electronic filing software.
+- Go to IRS.gov/Help for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/Forms to search for our forms, instructions, and publications.
+You will find details on 2019 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.